mbedded/100-days-of-code/r1-log.md

 - Creating a script to connect via SSH to a remote server and create a backup via tar
 - Backup file is downloaded via SFTP

+### Day 22 - 2019-03-11

+- Improving the backup script to move the backup.tar to a network drive